RockyPhoenix/aws-pair-burner/README.md

 # aws-pair-burner
-A node.js platform to create disposal EC2 instances for remote pair programming
+A node.js platform to create disposable EC2 instances for remote pair programming

-# What it is.